jgarcon1/dreamlab_test/_haiti/obj_1.md

 label: Protests against Jean-Claude Duvalier
 _date: '1985'
 description: 'Hundreds of protesters march against Jean-Claude Duvalier, particularly changes to the Constitution.
-Many call for the army to overthrow the dictatorship '
+Many call for the army to overthrow the dictatorship.'
 type: photograph
 location: Haiti
 source: HistoryMiami Archives